Exoldarium/notersy-v2/README.md

 - Create custom notes and format them using the in-built rich text editor

-- Everything is saved immediately so that you can always continue where you left off
+- Notes are saved automatically so that you can always continue where you left off

 ## Installation